Call us Now: (832) 465-1161

-Start a Master class can often appear weighted with fear of engagement.
-After all, not only are you essentially saying to yourself, “Yes, I want to learn new skills or new ideas, and I’m willing to spend X hours on it,” but you are rolling the dice to spend time with someone who may be able or not, to hold your attention and inspire you to actually persevere.
-Sure, you probably worked with the production team to create something visually and acoustically pleasing, but that doesn’t necessarily mean it will work specifically for you.
+Starting a Master class can often look weighted with fear of engagement.
+After all, not only are you essentially saying to yourself, “Yes, I want to learn new skills or new ideas, and I’m willing to spend X hours on it,” but you are rolling the dice to spend time with someone who will be able or not, to hold your attention and inspire you to persevere.
+Sure, you worked with the production team to create something visually and acoustically pleasing, but that doesn’t necessarily mean it will work specifically for you.
 (Want to know how to make the perfect Beef Wellington?
 Definitely.
 Will I listen to Gordon Ramsay’s voice for 24 minutes to make that happen?
 The hell out of here.)

 1. Questlove is very good at getting you to be a DJ